Florence Bay, Queensland: Geography

+The Forts is a mountain (19.1230°S 146.8705°E) which rises to 182 m above sea level.

+Almost all of the locality, apart from a small area near the beach at Radical Bay, is within the Magnetic Island National Park.

 History

 Florence Bay was once the site of a private guesthouse reachable only by boat.
 One of these vessels, The 'Magnet' was carrying a picnic party from Florence Bay when it struck a reef on 25 March 1917 and was subsequently sunk.

 After the demise of the guesthouse (reputably due to cyclone damage - unable to verify this), the property passed into the care of the Scout Association and became the main youth training facility in North Queensland.

 A group within the Scout Association was recognised for their work to develop the facilities - including a storehouse, pump and well, parade ground, camping area and secluded chapel - by being awarded the title "Florence Bay Rover Crew".
-It is notable that much of their work was done by hand, including carrying bricks, cement, timber and equipment in on their backs from either the main road or Radical Bay moorings.
+It is notable that much of their work was done by hand, including carrying bricks, cement, timber and equipment on their backs from either the main road or Radical Bay moorings.

 The chapel, set high on the hillside, is consecrated and contains the cremated remains of one of North Queensland's most notable early Scouting leaders, "Beaver" Masters.

-On the headland at the south end of Florence Bay there remains the base of a World War Two searchlight tower, along with a command and anti-aircraft installation at "the forts" above the bay.
+On the headland at the south end of Florence Bay there remains the base of a World War II searchlight tower, along with a command and anti-aircraft installation at The Forts above the bay.